 Wider field of view and lower magnification usually come together so this is one more thing suggesting a lower magnification is best for kids.

-The best binoculars for kids age 2-5
+The best binoculars for toddlers and young kids (age approx 2-5)

 Educational Insights Geo Safari